TensorFlow Tutorial: A Guide to Retraining Object Detection Models

 I was inspired to document this TensorFlow tutorial after developing the SIMI project; an object recognition app for the visually impaired.
 This time around I wanted to spend my week retraining the object detection model and writing up a guide so that other developers can do the same thing.

-TensorFlow’s object detection technology can provide huge opportunities for app developers and brands alike to use a range of tools for different purposes.
+TensorFlow’s object detection technology can provide huge opportunities for mobile app development companies and brands alike to use a range of tools for different purposes.
 The use of mobile devices only furthers this potential as people have access to incredibly powerful computers and only have to search as far as their pockets to find it.

 In this tutorial, I’ll cover the steps you need to take while retraining object detection models in TensorFlow, including a breakdown of each stage which covers different approaches such as using existing models and data, as well as linking out to helpful resources that provide more detail on steps not everyone will be taking.